-Meet the 2019 Dance Artists
+Meet the Dance Artists & Judges

 Company director Melanie LaJoie’s choreography highlights the transition from the classical “Raks Sharqi” Oriental belly dance into modern belly dance, then broadens the presentation into Andalusian and gypsy moves.